NewComerYao/LLM_From_Scratch/README.md

 # LLM_From_Scratch
 A repository to bridge the gap between ML theories and implementation.
+(What I can't create, I don't understand) -- (Richard Feynman)